-The centre of this new trade union renaissance is the Committee for Industrial Organisation (C.I.O.).
-The C.I.O., headed by John L. Lewis, is composed of 15 unions with some 2,000,000 members. formed about a year ago with a programme of organising the armies of unorganised workers in the mass production industries into industrial unions.
-The actual establishment of the C.I.O. did not take place until after Lewis had fought for two years to induce the A.F. of L. itself to undertake this work.
+The center of this new trade union renaissance is the Committee for Industrial Organization (C.I.O.).
+The C.I.O., headed by John L. Lewis, is composed of fifteen unions with some 2,000,000 members.
+It was formed about a year ago with a program of organizing the armies of unorganized workers in the mass production industries into industrial unions.

+The actual establishment of the C.I.O. did not take place until after Lewis had fought for two years to induce the A. F. of L. itself to undertake this work.
 Lewis himself has a very conservative background, but he saw the necessity for industrial unionism.
-His proposals, however, were rejected by the craft union Woll, reactionaries - Green.
-Frev.
-Wharton, Hutcheson, etc.-who dominate the Executive Council of the A.F. of L. The Lewis forces then launched the C.I.O. and began this fundamental organisation work themselves, meanwhile maintaining their regular affiliation with the A.F. of L.
+His proposals, however, were rejected by the craft union reactionaries-Green, Woll, Frey, Wharcon.
+Hutcheson, etc.-who dominate the Executive Council of the A. F. of L. The Lewis forces then launched the C.I.O. and began this fundamental organization work themselves, meanwhile maintaining their regular affiliation with the A. F. of L.

-In the intervening months since then the C.I.O. has been signally successful in its organisation work.
+In the intervening months since then the C.I.O. has been signally successful in its organization work.
 In the automobile industry, in February of this year, the C.I.O. carried on a strike against the giant General Motors Corporation, involving 150,000 workers.
-This was followed by another strike of 70,000 against the Chrysler Co.
-Both were sit-down strikes (occupation of the factories) and both were won, forcing the automobile kings to grant many economic concessions and, for the first time, to recognise trade unionism in their plants.
-The auto workers' union grew almost overnight from a skeleton organisation to a union of 300,000 members and it is still rapidly expanding.
+This was followed by another strike of 70,000 against the Chrysler Company.
+Both were sitdown strikes (occupation of the factories) and both were won, forcing the automobile kings to grant many economic concessions and, for the first time, to recognize trade unionism in their plants.
+The Auto Workers Union grew almost overnight from a skeleton organization to a union of 300,000 members and it is still rapidly expanding.

 This great success of the C.I.O. in the automobile industry was even surpassed by its victory in steel.
-After a several months' organising campaign, and right upon the heels of the General Motors strike, the C.I.O. forced the great moguls of the United States Steel Corporation to meet with Lewis and agree to recognise the C.I.O. steel workers' union.
-This union has also leaped from almost nothing to an organisation of at least 300,000 members and is still growing swiftly.
+After a several months' organizing campaign, and right upon the heels of the General Motors strike, the C.I.O. forced the great moguls of the United States Steel Corporation to meet with Lewis and agree to recognize the C.I.O. steel workers' union.
+This union has also leaped from almost nothing to an organization of at least 300,000 members and is still growing swiftly.
 The powerful General Electric Company was also compelled to sign an agreement with the rapidly developing C.I.O. radio and electrical workers' union.

-Besides these notable victories, the C.I.O. has won strikes and is conducting big organising campaigns in a number of other industries, such as glass, shipbuilding, rubber, oil, textile, etc. The success in auto and steel have created a veritable fever of organisation and struggle among the workers in various industries.
-Most of the many strikes taking place are of the sitdown type and are extremely militant in character.
-The workers, fresh from their victory over the Landon-Hearst reaction in the November elections.

-are in a fighting mood and ready for vigorous action.
-The C.I.O. struggles are also favoured by the improved economic situation and by the tolerant attitude of the Roosevelt Government towards the trade union organisation of the workers in the mass production industries.
+Besides these notable victories, the C.I.O. has won strikes and is conducting big organizing campaigns in a number of other industries, such as glass, shipbuilding, rubber, oil, textile, etc. The successes in auto and steel have created a veritable fever of organization and struggle among the workers in various industries.
+Most of the many strikes taking place are of the sit-down type and are extremely militant in character.
+The workers, fresh from their victory over the Landon-Hearst reaction in the November elections, are in a fighting mood and ready for vigorous action.
+The C.I.O. struggles are also favored by the improved economic situation and by the tolerant attitude of the Roosevelt government toward the trade union organization of the workers in the mass production industries.

-In the many C.I.O. organisation campaigns and strikes the Communists are playing an important role, co-operating freely with the C.I.O.
+In the many C.I.O. organization campaigns and strikes, the Communists are playing an important role, cooperating freely with the C.I.O.
 Especially is this true of the auto and steel industries.
-In the vital General Motors strike the Communists were an important factor and this was also true in the bitterly fought strike of 40,000 marine transport workers (A.F. of L.), the winning of which stimulated the workers' fighting spirit generally.
+In the vital General Motors strike the Communists were an important factor and this was also true in the bitterly fought strike of 40,000 marine transport workers (A. F. of L.), the winning of which stimulated the workers' fighting spirit generally.